vreijs/ARCHAEOCOSMO/README.md

 # ARCHAEOCOSMO
-A package to help the archaeocosmoly displine
+A package to help the archaeocosmology displine